Skip to main content

 Some customers might prefer stability.
 With a fixed rate mortgage, the amount you pay towards your principal and interest will remain the same no matter how much interest rates rise (or fall) during the term.
 You can also predict what your outstanding balance will be at the end of your term.

 With a TD variable rate mortgage, your regular payments stay the same; it's the portion of your total mortgage payment that goes towards each of your principal and interest that can fluctuate when interest rates change.
-These mortgages might be an option for those who can tolerate risk on the understanding that they may not be able to predict their outstanding balance upon renewal.
+These mortgages might be an option for those who value flexibility and can tolerate risk on the understanding that they may not be able to predict their outstanding balance upon renewal.

 What happens if you don't renew a TD mortgage on time?